NCSC Delegate Code of Conduct

 NCSC requests that delegates wear standard Western Business Attire while in committee is in session.
 Western Business Attire includes appropriate dress shirts and pants worn with jackets and ties, appropriate dress blouses worn with skirts or slacks, and business formal dresses.

-Notification of the participant’s head delegate and/or committee Chair
+Notification of the participant’s head delegate and/or committee Chair or Crisis Manager

 Suspension from the remainder of committee sessions

 Disqualification of the delegate or delegation from awards